 Lacey has been with The Stoller Group of Companies since 2006.
-In her current role as Senior HR Business Partner with Xenium, Lacey serves as the main HR contact for business all over Oregon, SW Washington, California and in many other parts of the country.
+In her current role as Director of HR Services with Xenium, Lacey oversees the direct leadership of her HR team as they serve business all over Oregon, SW Washington, California and in many other parts of the country.
 Lacey has over eight years of experience in recruiting, human resource management and client service, starting her career at Express Employment Professionals before transitioning to Xenium in 2009.

 She is known for her ability to develop deep relationships with her clients by understanding their unique businesses and specific challenges in addition to partnering with their employees and managers to find ways to elevate people practices.
 Lacey is proud to be a key player in partnering with companies in our region to develop best practices, ensure compliance, and create cultures where employees and managers are excited to come to work.
 Lacey has always had an interest in human resources and training and working with people, which is what led her to Xenium.
 Her passion for helping people and businesses prosper makes her a natural fit for her work as a Human Resource Business Partner.

 Lacey provides employee relations advice and technical HR expertise on a daily basis.
 She is known for finding unique ways to incorporate her love of “figuring people out” and delivering best practice HR consultation to understand people and create workplaces where employees can grow and develop.
 She works with a wide array of industries including technology firms, manufacturing, start-up businesses, and the restaurant industry.